The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Make a Hist object to represent the distribution of this variable and plot it as a bar chart.

-Exercise: Make a histogram of the parity column, which records the number of children each respondent has borne.
-How would you describe this distribution?
+Make a histogram of the parity column, which records the number of children each respondent has borne.
+How would you describe the shape of this distribution?

 Use the largest function to find the largest values of parity.
 Are there any values you think are errors?